dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 QUICK ACCESS TOOLBAR

 If you create a macro that you use frequently, you may want to add a new button to the Quick Access toolbar.
 Doing so is easy, but you must do it manually.
 The Quick Access toolbar is intended to be customized by end users only — not programmers.
-Here’s
+Here's

 how to do it: